Loading course content...

 text-decoration: underline wavy red 2px;

-}However, note that the text-decoration shorthand is not yet supported with Safari.
+}However, note that Safari does not yet support the text-decoration shorthand.
 You must use the individual properties discussed above if your webpage needs to be compatible with the browser.

 p {